ptwestmoreland/Cpp-programs/README.md

 2. Boolean functions:
 This project contains several functions that output truth tables for common logical operations when called from main.
 The final two functions compute the true/false value of a boolean expression given three inputs and display the result.

+3. Boolean expressions:
+With a random truth table involving 3 variables I used the sum of products method to develop its logic function.
+I created a C++ function that takes as arguments 3 boolean variables and computes the value of the logic function's true/false given the three inputs.
+I did not reduce the logic function because I wanted more practice in working with boolean operators in C++.